Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

 This section firstly presents the formulation of the sensor pose optimisation problem upon which we base our gradient-based and Integer Programming (IP) methods in Sections \ref{sec:gradopt} and \ref{sec:ipopt}, respectively.
-Next, a novel sensor pose parametrisation is introduced to constrain the sensor poses to feasible regions which are pre-defined according to the environment where the sensors are deployed.
+Next, a novel sensor pose parametrisation is introduced to constrain the sensor poses to feasible regions.

 The sensor network, depicted in Figure \ref{fig:sysmodel-visibility}a, consists of a set of fixed infrastructure sensors $S$ that collectively observe a set of target objects, denoted by $O$, in a driving environment.
-Each target object is represented using a three-dimensional cuboid encoded by $o=(x,y,z,w,h,l,\theta) \in O$, where $x,y,z$ correspond to the 3D centroid of the box, while $w,h,l$ represent the box size and $\theta$ corresponds to the pitch angle (rotation around the vertical axis), as depicted in Figure \ref{fig:sysmodel-visibility}b.
-The visibility of object $o$ by the sensor set $S$, denoted by $\vis(o,S)$, is defined as the number of pixels, or points, that the set of sensors $S$ project onto the object's surfaces.
-Visibility in this sense intuitively quantifies the information that sensors capture about each object and has shown to be correlated with the performance of perception tasks such as 3D object detection \cite{arnold2019cooperative} and tracking \cite{granstrom2017extended}.
-This visibility metric is computed in two steps.
+Each target object is represented using a three-dimensional cuboid, as depicted in Figure \ref{fig:sysmodel-visibility}b.
+The visibility of object $o$ as observed by the sensor set $S$, denoted by $\vis(o,S)$, is defined as the number of pixels, that the set of sensors $S$ project onto the object's surfaces.
+This definition of visibility intuitively quantifies the information that sensors capture about each object and has shown to be correlated with the performance of perception tasks such as 3D object detection \cite{arnold2019cooperative} and tracking \cite{granstrom2017extended}.
+The visibility metric is computed in two steps.
 First, the frame containing objects $O$ is rendered.
 Then, the depth-buffer from each sensor in $S$ is re-projected into 3D space, creating an aggregated point cloud $P(S)$, as described in Section \ref{sec:gradopt:occlusion} and illustrated in Figure \ref{fig:sysmodel-visibility}c.
 Finally, the visibility of each object $o \in O$ is obtained by counting the number of points of $P(S)$ that lie on the surface of each respective object:

 This visibility metric provides pixel-level resolution which successfully captures the effects of total or partial occlusions caused by other target objects and by the environment.
 The environment model, denoted by $E$, can also be modified according to the application requirements.
 For example, it is possible to include static scene objects, such as buildings, lamp posts and trees, that may affect the visibility of target objects.